What you don’t know about Facebook’s Outage

 And damaging it was for Facebook.
 For organisations the size of Facebook, every second of downtime means millions of dollars lost.

 This particular outage was almost unbelievable for most users.
 Even the ‘Login with Facebook’ service, which millions depend on for using other apps, was down.
-Businesses were not able to advertise with Facebook and Instagram which means the company lost an estimated $100 million in ad revenue.
+Businesses were not able to advertise with Facebook (or create Facebook ads) and Instagram which means the company lost an estimated $100 million in ad revenue.
 Facebook shares fell by 5% which means that $40 billion got wiped out in a matter of a few hours!

 So what exactly was behind the Facebook outage?